 Reporting obligations differ depending on whether a company is a small proprietary company, a large proprietary company or a public company.
 A large proprietary company and a public company will be subject to reporting obligations.
 A small proprietary company may also be subject to reporting obligations.
-A company will be a small proprietary company if it is a proprietary company (i.e. its name includes "Pty Ltd") and satisfies two of the following tests:
+A company will be a small proprietary company if it is a proprietary company (ie its name includes "Pty Ltd") and satisfies two of the following tests:

-- + its consolidated revenue for the financial year is less than \$50 million; - + its consolidated gross assets are less than \$25 million at the end of the financial year; and - + it and its controlled entities have less than 100 employees at the end of the financial year; and - + the company has one or more crowd-sourced funding shareholders.
+- its consolidated revenue for the financial year is less than \$50 million; - its consolidated gross assets are less than \$25 million at the end of the financial year; and - it and its controlled entities have less than 100 employees at the end of the financial year.